Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes

 }

-\ABSTRACT{In recent years, large amounts of electronic health records (EHRs) concerning chronic diseases, such as cancer, diabetes, and mental disease, have been collected to facilitate medical diagnosis.
-Modeling the dynamic properties of EHRs related to chronic diseases can be efficiently done using dynamic treatment regimes (DTRs), which are a set of sequential decision rules.
-While Reinforcement learning (RL) is a widely used method for creating DTRs, there is ongoing research in developing RL algorithms that can effectively handle large amounts of data.
-In this paper, we present a novel approach, a distributed Q-learning algorithm, for generating DTRs.
-The novelties of our research are as follows: 1) From a methodological perspective, we present a novel and scalable approach for generating DTRs by combining distributed learning with Q-learning.
-The proposed approach is specifically designed to handle large amounts of data and effectively generate DTRs.
-2) From a theoretical standpoint, we provide generalization error bounds for the proposed distributed Q-learning algorithm, which are derived within the framework of statistical learning theory.
-These bounds quantify the relationships between sample size, prediction accuracy, and computational burden, providing insights into the performance of the algorithm.
-3) From an applied perspective, we demonstrate the effectiveness of our proposed distributed Q-learning algorithm for DTRs by applying it to clinical cancer treatments.
-The results show that our algorithm outperforms both traditional linear Q-learning and commonly used deep Q-learning in terms of both prediction accuracy and computation cost. }
+\ABSTRACT{In recent years, large amounts of electronic health records (EHRs) concerning chronic diseases have been collected to facilitate medical diagnosis.
+Modeling the dynamic properties of EHRs related to chronic diseases can be efficiently done using dynamic treatment regimes (DTRs).
+While reinforcement learning (RL) is a widely used method for creating DTRs, there is ongoing research in developing RL algorithms that can effectively handle large amounts of data.
+In this paper, we present a scalable kernel-based distributed Q-learning algorithm for generating DTRs.
+We perform both theoretical assessments and numerical analysis for the proposed approach.
+The results demonstrate that our algorithm significantly reduces the computational complexity associated with the state-of-the-art deep reinforcement learning methods, while maintaining comparable generalization performance in terms of accumulated rewards across stages, such as survival time or cumulative survival probability. }

-\KEYWORDS{ Q-learning, dynamic treatment regimes, distributed learning, kernel ridge regression}
+\KEYWORDS{Q-learning, dynamic treatment regimes, distributed learning, kernel ridge regression}